Ametrine Gemstone: Meaning, Healing Properties, Benefits & More

 Avoid Harsh Chemicals: Keep ametrine away from harsh chemicals and household cleaners.
 Exposure can damage the stone or affect its colour.

-Protect from Scratches: Store ametrine separately from other gemstones to prevent scratches.
+Protect from Scratches: To prevent scratches, store ametrine separately from other gemstones.
 A soft pouch or a fabric-lined jewelry box is ideal.

-Avoid Extremes: Sudden temperature changes and prolonged exposure to intense heat or light can cause damage.
-Avoid leaving ametrine in direct sunlight for extended periods, as it can fade the colour.
+Avoid Extremes: Sudden temperature changes and prolonged exposure to intense heat or light can damage ametrine.
+Avoid leaving it in direct sunlight for extended periods, as it can fade the colour.

 Cleaning Ametrine